Introduction: Low Profile, Portable Light Box

 ● paint brush

-To avoid eye damage, wear safety glasses while cutting wood, plywood, and acrylic with the table saw and miter saw.
-To avoid unwanted stains and adhesion to your surroundings and self, practice caution and precision while using the wood glue and polyurethane sealant.
+To avoid eye damage, wear safety glasses while cutting wood, plywood, and acrylic.
+Practice caution and precision while using the wood glue and polyurethane sealant

 Step 3: Cut the Boards Into Four Pieces for the 18” X 24” Frame

-Step 5: Drill Holes in Top Board (for Handle and Light Rope)
+Step 5: Drill Holes for Handle and Light

 Step 7: Reflective Backing